 Crossing the Threshold

 As people cross this ‘Threshold’ stage they often find themselves feeling uncertain, disoriented, lonely, vulnerable, or afraid.
+The old world has gone but the new world has not yet been built.
 This is the chrysalis stage between the caterpillar and the butterfly.
 Everything here is undefined.

-— First, bottom up, you can encourage people to find their own ways of coping with uncertainty, by developing their own capacities for inner leadership.
+— First, bottom up, you can encourage people to find their own ways of coping with uncertainty, to develop their own capabilities for inner leadership.

 Teach them to centre and ground, make sense of their situations, and find more opportunities in a crisis.
-Then they will become confident of their own abilities to manage their uncertainty and find more solutions to it.
-Like a bird they will not need to trust the branch because they will be able to trust in their own wings.
+Then they will become confident of their abilities to manage their uncertainty and find more solutions to it.

 — Second, top down, you can provide structure by putting in place the culture of your future vision.